Bicker, Lincolnshire: Geography

 Bicker is one of 18 parishes which, together with Boston, form the Borough of Boston in the county of Lincolnshire, England.
 The local government has been arranged in this way since the reorganization of 1 April 1974, which resulted from the Local Government Act 1972.
 This parish forms part of the Five Villages Ward of Boston Borough Council and part of the Boston Rural Electoral Division of Lincolnshire County Council.

 Hitherto, the parish had formed part of Boston Rural District, in the Parts of Holland.
 Holland was one of the three divisions (formally known as parts) of the traditional county of Lincolnshire.
-Since the Local Government Act of 1888, Holland had been in most respects, a county in itself.
+Since the Local Government Act 1888, Holland had been in most respects, a county in itself.

 The civil parish has an area of around 3800 acre, and includes the hamlet of Hoffleet Stow.

 Mill Lane (B1181) joins the bypass to the A17.
 Bicker and Donington lie either side of the South Holland and Borough of Boston boundary.
 The boundary follows to the south of the B1181, north of Donington Eaudike.
 To the west is North Kesteven on the other side of the South Forty-Foot Drain.

 The boundary with South Holland at Donington follows the Old Eau to the south-east, passing the northern edge of Rabbit Hills Farm.
 To the south it meets the parish of Wigtoft.
 It passes to the west of the A17/B1181 junction at Bank House, named after the former sea bank of Bicker Haven.
 It follows the A17 to the west, and meets Swineshead at Bolle Hall, following the west of the A17.
 About 110 yd of the A17 is in the parish, including the Bicker Bar roundabout at the A52, and the Bicker Bar motel and Texaco services.
 The boundary with Swineshead follows to the north-west along a drain south of East Low Grounds, and includes Bicker Gauntlet.
 It follows North Drove to the north, along Bicker Fen, south of West Low Grounds.
 At Holt Hills it meets North Kesteven and borders Great Hale for about 330 yd, then at Ferry Farm borders Little Hale.
 Near Eau End Farm (on the other side of the drain), it meets South Holland om Middle Fen then passes close to the line of the pylons on North Fen.

 The OS Explorer map for the district shows 'The Bars', an off-road area to the north of the village of Bicker at TF230384 (What 3 Words, stammer.position.twirls) The origin of the name is unknown, but may relate to a limnological point bar, of which there were several in the district centuries ago.